-[GRI 102-9, GRI 103-1, GRI 103-2, GRI 103-3, GRI 201-1, GRI 203-2, GRI 204-1]
+[GRI 2-6, GRI 3-3, GRI 201-1, GRI 203-2, GRI 204-1]

-SFL plays our role in supporting the Sustainable Development Goal ("SDG") of Decent Work and Economic Growth by providing financing and other financial services to SMEs, local companies and individuals.
-In 2021, we have grown our lending business by S\$57 million (6.7%) in our continuing support for the local economy.
+SFL has an indirect economic impact in the local Singapore region.
+We support the Sustainable Development Goal ("SDG") of Decent Work and Economic Growth by providing financing and other financial services to SMEs, local companies and individuals.
+In 2022, our lending business contracted by S\$50 million (-5.6%) mainly due to loan repayment by syndicated loan borrowers.
+Furthermore, SFL faces keen competition from other financial institutions who provide lower interest rates.